 Las Vegas remains the most populous city in Clark County, Nevada and features numerous attractions that attract a large influx of visitors.
 The heavy usage of major roadways by locals and guests alike causes the majority of motor vehicle collisions in the state.
 Continue reading

 Car accidents are a concern no matter where you live or travel, but sometimes certain factors cause car crashes more than others in an area.
-Here are some of the most common causes of car crashes in Las Vegas.
+Here are some of the most common causes of car crashes in Las Vegas according to resent car accident reports in Nevada.
 Continue reading

 Las Vegas remains the most populous city in Clark County, Nevada and features numerous attractions that attract a large influx of visitors.
 The heavy usage of major roadways by locals and guests alike causes the majority of motor vehicle collisions in the state.